haakco/deploying-laravel-app/Stage_3/README.md

     echo ""
 ```

-After this we just follow either the steps we have from any of the earlier stages.
+After this, we follow either the steps we have from any of the earlier stages.

 I'm mainly following the installation script we used in Stage_0.
-(Remember how I said you'll be re-using this)
+(Remember how I said you'd be re-using this)

 For refrence the install script is here [```../Stage_0/setupCommands.sh```](../Stage_0/setupCommands.sh)

-The one exception is we don't have to generate the SSL certificate as we'll do that with a proxy that we'll run
+The one exception is we don't have to generate the SSL certificate, as we'll do that with a proxy that we'll run
 in front of the server.

 We'll also set some flags to speed up the apt install.

-So lets first make sure the Ubuntu is fully up to date.
+So let's first make sure the Ubuntu is entirely up to date.

 We also install some base required packages.

-You'll see after each run command we do a cleanup.
-This is to keep each layer as small as possible.
+You'll see after each run command, we do a cleanup to keep each layer as small as possible.

 ```dockerfile
 RUN echo 'debconf debconf/frontend select Noninteractive' | debconf-set-selections && \